gohugoio/hugo/strategy.md

 #### [Content Strategy Statement](http://contentmarketinginstitute.com/2016/01/content-on-strategy-templates/)

-> The Hugo documentation increases the Hugo user base and strengthens the Hugo community by providing intuitive, beginner-friendly content that makes visitors to the site feel excited and confident that Hugo is the ideal choice for all their static web publishing needs.
+> The Hugo documentation increases the Hugo user base and strengthens the Hugo community by providing intuitive, beginner-friendly usage guides.
+Hugo documentation makes visitors feel excited and confident that Hugo is the ideal choice for all their static website development needs.

 #### [Editorial Mission](http://contentmarketinginstitute.com/2015/10/statement-content-marketing/)

 > The Hugo documentation is a joint effort between the Hugo maintainers and the open-source community.
 Hugo documentation is designed to promote Hugo, the world's fastest, friendliest, and most extensible static site generator.
-Hugo documentation is the primary vehicle by which the Hugo team reaches our target audiences.
-When visitors comes to our site, we want them to install Hugo, developer a new site in Hugo, and share their progress with the community at large.
+Hugo documentation is the primary vehicle by which the Hugo team reaches its target audiences.
+When visitors comes to the Hugo documentation, we want them to install Hugo, develop a new static website with our tool, and share their progress and insights with the Hugo community at large.

 ## UX/UI

 - [X] Copyable code blocks (via highlight.js, extended for hugo-specific keywords)
-- [X] Dual in-page navigation (i.e. for site nav and in-page TOC)
+- [X] Dual in-page navigation (i.e. site nav *and* in-page TOC)
 - [X] Smooth scrolling
 - [X] [RTD-style admonitions][admonitions] (see [example admonition shortcode](https://github.com/rdwatters/hugo-docs-concept/blob/master/layouts/shortcodes/note.html) and [examples on published site](http://localhost:1313/contribute-to-hugo/contribute-to-the-hugo-docs/#admonition-short-codes))
-- [ ] Share buttons: Reddit, Twitter, LinkedIn, and "Copy Page Url" (the last of which has strongest utility for referencing in forums)
+- [ ] Share buttons: Reddit, Twitter, LinkedIn, and "Copy Page Url"; the last of these provides the strongest utility for docs references in the Hugo forums

 ## Author Experience (AX)